ypriverol/containers-rules-manuscript/README.md

 - _User’s acceptability_:  tool container encapsulates domain business process units, so it can be more easily checked and used.
 - _Container Size_: An important factor to define the granularity of a container is the size.
 Smaller containers are much quicker to download the image from registries and therefore it can be distributed to different machines much quicker.
 Less code/less programs in the container means less attack surface.

+### 2. Keep everything minimun.

+### 3. Versions should be explicit

+### 4. Eschew ENTRYPOINT

+### 5. More Metadata

-### 2. When possible firt a BioConda recipe.
+### 6. When possible first a package and then a container.

 Package managers automate the installation of complex sets of software packages. _Conda_, the most popular package manager in research software, quickly installs, runs and updates packages and their dependencies.
 It handles dependencies for many languages such as C, C++, R, Java and of course Python tools.
 In addition, _Conda_ has join to other popular packages manager systems such as Gentoo, BSD Ports, MacPorts, and Homebrew which build packages from source instead of installing from a pre-built binary.

 You can create a _Conda_ package by defining a _BioConda_ recipe (**Box 1**).
 This recipe (https://github.com/bioconda/bioconda-recipes) contains enougth information about the dependencies, the LICENSE and fundamental metadata to find, retrieve and use the package (see **Recomendation X**).
 The _BioConda_ package can be use in any with any Python installation and the BioContainers project [PMID: 28379341] has developed an automatic system to build software containers for multiple technolgies such as Docker, rkt or Singularity [PMID: 28494014].

-### 3. Keep everything minimun, No Data

-### 4. Eschew ENTRYPOINT

-### 5. Versions should be explicit

-### 6. More Metadata